 - Reservations can be made from one (1) night to fourteen (14) nights.

 - Campers can only reserve a specific campsite within a campground for 14 nights within any 28-day period.
 Campers can remain within the campground but must move to a different campsite after 14 days.

-- Transfers or Changes: A transfer fee will be charged any time a reservation change is made unless the change is required by the Department.
+- Transfers or Changes: A reservation modification fee of $10.00 will be charged any time a reservation change is made unless the change is required by the Department.
 Ex: Changing dates or sites.

-- Campsites not reserved become available on first-come, first-served basis or until next scheduled reservation for that site.
+- Campsites not reserved become available on a first-come, first-served basis or until the next scheduled reservation for that site.

 - Overflow: If the campground is full, the camper may stay in the designated overflow area taking a position at the end of the line.
 If the campground is not full, campers must go into the campground.

 - Minimum Stay Requirement: The Department may impose a minimum stay requirement for dates of high use during holidays and special events.
 Specific holidays include Memorial Day, Fourth of July, Thanksgiving, and Labor Day.

 Refunds will not be given for bugs, bad weather, campfire bans, low lake water, wildlife, or general dissatisfaction with the facilities.
 Refunds will only be approved for malfunctioning facilities/camping sites, medical emergencies, or other extreme conditions.

 If the reservation is canceled at any time prior to your scheduled arrival, the camping fee will be refunded less the reservation fee ($8) and a cancellation fee ($10).
 For group and youth camping, the reservation fee ($45) is forfeited.